uri-yanover/4qbits/_posts/2022-03-26-tackling-4d-chess.md

 ---
 **TL;DR**: How to make good decisions when talent is scarce and expertise even scarcer?

+# Note (added April 18th, 2022)
+A lot of people like starting with [a specific example of the 4D technical decision analysis paradidm]({% link _posts/2022-04-16-a-fateful-full-stack-decision.md %}).
+This post deals with the question - what kinds of culture/leadership mentality are necessary to apply this paradigm successfully.

 # The peril of non-expert decision making
 One of the key obstacles in a team that I've worked with was a certain "stack" of SW that handles the processing of a crucial data source - I should mention that the data per se is not very complex, and definitely very "small-scale" as far as these things go.